iltommi/qdb-documentation/source/concepts/distribution.rst

 This comes at the cost of some unavailability.
 An when the ring is unstable and replicating entries.

-Formally put, this means that quasardb may chose to sacrifice *Availability* for *Consistency* and *Partionability* during short periods of time.
+Formally put, this means that quasardb may chose to sacrifice *Availability* for *Consistency* and *Partitionability* during short periods of time.

 .. _data-replication-reliability-impact: